codefellows/seattle-201n6/class-02-intro_js_html_css--arrays/lab/README.md

 - As a student, I want to enhance my About Me page using CSS to style and customize the look and feel of my site.
 - As a developer, I want my code clean and separated into specific modular files, so its easy to read and understand.
-- As a developer, I want to include a fifth question in my script which...
+- As a developer, I want to include a fifth question in my script which uses a logical operator.
+- As a developer, I want to include a sixth question in my script which has multiple possible right answers (see below for more details).
 - As a developer, I want to practice my Git workflow, so I will ACP regularly with clean commit messages.

 ### Technical Requirements for "About Me"